-Louis Meuler, Planning and Development Services
+Louis Meuler, Planning and Development Services, No Phone Number Available

 In July of 2016, the City was the recipient of a two day on-site technical assistance grant from the U.S. Department of Transportation (USDOT).
 This event brought together businesses, residents, and neighborhoods to work with national design experts in the transportation field.
 The project focused along the area where the existing Interstate 90 will intersect with the new North South Corridor to generate ideas about how design solutions could enhance the transportation connections in the area.